 This cottage in Bradninch is a great base for exploring rural Devon.

-Two ground floor bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x double.
+Two ground floor bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x standard twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Lower ground floor open plan living area with kitchen, dining area and sitting area.